neoforged/NeoGradle/README.md

 neogradle.subsystems.parchment.mappingsVersion=2023.12.10
 ```

-The subsystem also has Gradle DSL and supports more parameters explained in the following Gradle snippet.
+The subsystem also has a Gradle DSL and supports more parameters, explained in the following Gradle snippet:

 ```gradle
 subsystems {